madetech/handbook/guides/line-management/probation.md

 Sometimes, it's not clear at the end of probation if someone would succeed at Made Tech long-term.

 In these rare cases, work with your 'Head of' to extend probation, agreeing on a fixed amount of time.
-Let the people team know of any extension so they can update relevant systems too.
+Let the people team know of any extension and use bob to provide details of the new extension end date.

 Being on probation can be stressful.
 Think carefully when deciding between extending and failing.